-We are pleased to report that the 2016 Fundraiser at The Salt Lick Pavilion in Driftwood, Texas, was a huge success!
+We are pleased to report the 2017 Fundraiser at The Salt Lick Pavilion in Driftwood, Texas, was a huge success!
 We had great attendance, wonderful silent and live auction items and extraordinary support from the community.

-We are already anticipating and planning for the 2017 BBQ at The Salt Lick Pavilion on October 5.
-For information on becoming a sponsor, donating a live or silent auction item or purchasing tickets, please contact us by e-mail email@example.com.
+We are already anticipating and planning for the 2018 BBQ Fundraiser at The Salt Lick Pavilion on Thursday, October 11.
+For information on becoming a sponsor, donating a live or silent auction item or purchasing tickets, please call (512) 592 1345 or contact us by e-mail firstname.lastname@example.org.

 Our Daily Bread Program

 In April 2006, The Friends Foundation began a hot meal service to home bound elderly in the greater Dripping Springs Community.
-We started with service to two clients in May of 2006 and we now provide meal service to over thirty clients.
-The Friends Foundation delivers meals on Monday, Wednesday, and Friday.
+We started with service to two clients in May of 2006 and now provide meal service to over thirty clients.
+The Friends Foundation delivers meals on Monday, Wednesday, and Friday to individuals 60 years of age or older.
 The nutritious meals are prepared by the professional kitchen staff at Hill Country Care Rehab and Nursing Center and delivered by volunteers in the community.
 Donations are accepted for the program, but there is no charge for the meals.
-If you need meal service or know of someone who does or you would like to volunteer to deliver meals, please contact us by email firstname.lastname@example.org or phone (512) 592 1345.
-(This is not an income or age based program and financial statements are not required).
+If you need meal service or know of someone who does or you would like to volunteer to deliver meals, please contact us by email email@example.com or phone (512) 592 1345.
+(This is not an income based program and financial statements are not required).

 Download an Application for Our Daily Bread